magerton/research-computing-bootcamp/reproducible-research-git-data-management.md

 | 12    | Karbon.
 M.         | 431     | Leucadendron    | A    | Sandstone           |
 | 12    | Karbon.
 M.         | 449     | Restio          | B    | Sandstone/limestone |

-- This is what Stata likes
+- This is what our panels look like

 - *Primary Key*
     + "specific choice of a minimal set of attributes (columns) that uniquely specify a tuple (row) in a relation (table)" [Wikipedia](https://en.wikipedia.org/wiki/Primary_key)